 Once an application is submitted and paid for, applicants and referees may continue to upload any outstanding documents until 11:59 p.m.
 MST on the January 31st application/document deadline.
-This includes transcripts, CV/Resume, Letter of Intent, the Department Checklist, and Reference Forms.
+This includes transcripts, CV/Resume, Letter of Intent, completed CASPer test, Department Checklist, and Reference Forms.
 After that deadline, the portal will close and any incomplete applications will not be considered for admission.

-It is very important to review the 'Application Document Requirements' for details of the documents and formats that are required to apply to our program.
+It is very important to review the 'Application Requirements' for details that are required to apply to our program.

 ***Once a application is paid for and submitted all communication regarding the application and required documents is done within the online application system under the heading "Messages".
 All applicants are required to check this tab frequently for communication from the department. ****